 - Any member may be accompanied at meetings by another attorney(s), if the guest is an associate with whom the member practices.
-If a member is unable to attend a general meeting of the Council, the member may designate a member of his firm to attend the meeting as a non-voting participant.
+If a member is unable to attend a general meeting of the Council, the member may designate a member of his or her firm to attend the meeting as a non-voting participant.

 B. Termination of Membership

 Membership shall terminate immediately when a member ceases to represent a NCSBA member school district, or for other good and just cause including the failure to continue to manifest an interest in the purposes of the Council, or upon the nonpayment of membership dues.
-Any members shall promptly notify the Chairman of the Council in the event of termination of the attorney-client relationship with all NCSBA member school districts.
+Any members shall promptly notify the Chair of the Council in the event of termination of the attorney-client relationship with all NCSBA member school districts.

 C. Membership Committee